 LOG_EXCLUDE = message1, message2, etc.

 Exclude messages from the log.
-The following messages can be excluded: CHECKOUT, CHECKIN, STATUS, BORROW, BORROW_RETURN, REMOVE_USER, REMOTE_RESTART or REMOTE_SHUTDOWN.
+The following messages can be excluded: CHECKOUT, CHECKIN, STATUS, BORROW, BORROW_RETURN, REMOVE_USER, REMOTE_RESTART and/or REMOTE_SHUTDOWN.

 LOG_EXCLUDE = CHECKOUT, CHECKIN, STATUS